-The first step is to reach Bareilly in UP, and then a 4-hour bus ride will take you to Banbasa.
+The first step is to reach Bareilly and then a 4-hour bus ride will take you to the border town Banbasa.
 From Banbasa, you take a short walk and then a tuk tuk ride that will take you to Gaddachowki.

 Once you enter Nepal, you can take a short auto ride to Bhimdutta (Mahendranagar).
 From Bhimdutta, you will get a bus to your desired destination in Nepal.

 That’s it, folks!
 This was Parvez and you were reading Entering Nepal from India via Banbasa – Bhimdutta (Mahendranagar) border.
 I hope you found this guide useful and you enter Nepal safely and easily.